mconner5169/EESCAlumniDatabaseCPSC_430/README.md

 `cd EESCAlumniDatabaseCPSC_430`

-Please go to our Drive to get the username and password
+Please go to our Drive to get the username and password for the command below

 `echo "ATLAS_URI=mongodb+srv://<username>:<password>@cluster0.na9dw.mongodb.net/alumnidb?retryWrites=true&w=majority" > .env`